 We grew to connect with more communities.

 This year marked the one year anniversary for our Ipswich office, and was also the beginning of our connection with the North Lakes community.
 Both of these communities have welcomed us with open arms and have been incredibly supportive of our firm and the local teams.

 To bring on line these new offices and continue to support our clients we have also welcomed a fantastic cohort of lawyers, management and support staff across our locations.
 To top it all off we got to celebrate the admission of our future family lawyers in Max Sutton, Kiara Greenway and Hillary McVeigh.

-Our team is now the largest specialist family law team in Queensland, which includes five Accredited Family Law Specialists.
+Our team is now the largest specialist family law team in Queensland, which includes three Accredited Family Law Specialists.
 This is not merely a numbers game and speaks more to the depth and breadth of our team across all of our communities, and the spectrum of support that we can provide to our clients and to each other.
 It is the bringing together of such wonderful family lawyers that makes us so unique and so very excited for the future.

 We’ve always been a firm believer that “local is lovely”, incredibly proud of our rural roots and pleased to be a part of our local communities.
 So, it’s only natural that we would give back and support those who continue to support us.

 This financial year saw one of the greatest contributions ever from our team in donating Christmas and Easter gifts to children in care.
 These gifts were our way of letting the children know that they are loved and valued at what can be a very difficult time for those that find themselves in that situation.

 There was also ongoing support for sporting clubs, schools and higher education in each of our local areas as part of our desire to contribute to the growth of our communities’ futures.

 In recognition of Domestic and Family Violence Prevention Month, our team also volunteered their time to provide some of the most vulnerable members of our local communities with free legal advice in situations where they may not ordinarily be able to afford it.